The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsubsection{Learning Materials}

-The three visual information representations used for learning were generated from data collected during a high-fidelity healthcare simulation.
-In this simulation, students worked in teams of four (comprising two primary and two secondary nurses) to navigate acute clinical scenarios within a realistic, ward-like environment.
-The simulated setting included hospital beds, medical equipment, and manikins designed to replicate patient vital signs.
-The objective of the simulation was to enhance students' prioritisation skills, communication strategies, and collaborative teamwork by replicating realistic clinical emergencies.
-Throughout the simulation, students' positional information (x-y coordinates and body orientation) was captured using an indoor positioning system; audio interactions were recorded through wireless headset microphones; and physiological data, specifically heart rates, were collected using Fitbit Sense wristbands.

-The multimodal data were used to generate three visuals (Figure \ref{fig-visuals}), each with progressively increasing complexity.
-First, a \textbf{bar chart} summarises time spent on different behaviours derived from positional data.
-This visual information illustrates team-level resource allocation and prioritisation strategies \cite{yan2023role}.
-Second, a \textbf{communication network} diagram combining positional and audio data to reveal the frequency and direction of verbal interactions among nurses, the doctor, the patient, and the patient's relative, thereby depicting participant roles and their level of involvement \cite{zhao2023mets}.
-Third, a \textbf{ward map} integrates positional, audio, and physiological data.
-Inspired by visual and spatial analytics methods used in professional sports \cite{goldsberry2012courtvision}, the ward map utilises heatmap visualisation techniques to show communication intensity, trace spatial movements, and highlight locations of peak physiological arousal via heart rate data.
+The three visual representations used in the learning tasks were generated from multimodal data collected during a high-fidelity healthcare simulation, where teams of four nursing students (two primary and two secondary nurses) managed acute clinical scenarios in a realistic ward environment.
+The simulation aimed to develop prioritisation, communication, and teamwork skills, with data captured from multiple sources: positional tracking (x--y coordinates and body orientation), audio interactions via wireless headsets, and physiological measures (heart rate) using Fitbit Sense wristbands.
+These data produced three progressively complex visualisations (Figure~\ref{fig-visuals}): (i) a \textit{bar chart} showing time spent on different behaviours, reflecting team-level resource allocation and prioritisation; (ii) a \textit{communication network} combining positional and audio data to visualise the frequency and direction of verbal interactions among team members; and (iii) a \textit{ward map} integrating positional, audio, and physiological data through heatmap techniques to depict communication intensity, spatial movement, and areas of peak physiological arousal \citep{goldsberry2012courtvision}.